tx-pts-dai/github-workflows/docs/workflows/lambda-python.md

 Simple workflow to prepare a zip file with the python code an dependent libraries defined in `requirements.txt`.
 The zip file will be saved as a github artifact.

-Usefull to deploy a lambda function.
+Usefull to deploy an AWS lambda function or layer.

 <!-- action-docs-inputs source=".github/workflows/lambda-python.yaml" -->
 ## Inputs